kirillunlimited/kirillunlimited.com/src/posts/join-the-dark-side.md

 date: 2023-03-15
 head:
   title: Join the Dark Side
-  description: How to easily implement color scheme switching on a website
+  description: How to easily implement color scheme switching on a website.
+speedlify: 9e29aad5
 ---

 ## Why you should be bothered by color schemes?